-With approval of the Ph.D.
-Admissions Committee up to fifteen (15) semester hours of postmaster's credits can be transferred into the Ph.D. in Counselor Education and Supervision Program.
+A maximum of 50% of a post-graduate and doctoral degree may be transferred if approved and allowable, including credit from an earned degree from Liberty University on the same academic level.
 Transfer of coursework for post master's degree coursework may be granted for the Ph.D.
-Program if the following requirements are met: (a) courses must be comparable to Liberty University's graduate courses; (b) courses must carry a grade of at least a B; (c) courses must be part of a student's post-master's study, in other words, the courses are doctoral level or upper-level post-master's work: 700-900 level; (d) coursework must have been completed within the five years prior to the student's date of admission; and (e) coursework is not part of a completed degree.
+Program if the following requirements are met: (a) courses must be comparable (80%) to the courses required in the Ph.D.
+CES program; (b) courses must carry a grade of at least a B; (c) courses must be part of a student's post-master's study, in other words, the courses are doctoral level or upper-level post-master's work: 700-900 level; (d) coursework must have been completed within the five years prior to the student's date of admission; and (e) coursework is not part of a completed degree.
 Correspondence studies or life experiences will not be accepted for transfer credit.